drumjoss/resume-tailoring/career_log/career-log.md

 **2018 – 2024**

 ## Context
-I was part of the Embedded Software Engineer team, composed by 25 engineers, grouped by product lines and technological stacks.
+I was part of the Embedded Software Engineer team, composed of 25 engineers, grouped by product lines and technological stacks.
-On each project ie one product applicative, the embedded software team represented 1 to 3 people on average.
+On each project i.e one product application, the embedded software team represented 1 to 3 people on average.

 ## Responsibilities
 - Embedded software development from prototype to industrialization.